Yess-es/Yess-es/README.md

 call me book, yess, K or jicky.

 i luv fish !!!
+cats are also cool.
+- check links above!!

+sys.

+🫧
 <!--
 **Yess-es/Yess-es** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.